Capture Your Career

 When you apply to a graduate program, an academic opportunity, or a research-focused position, you may need a curriculum vitae (CV) for your application.
 Though some programs request a resume or give you the option to submit your document of choice, a CV is often involved.

 As an undergraduate student, your CV typically resembles your resume with a few key tweaks.
-To understand the essentials of professional documents, we recommend that you review our Resumes page in addition to the tips on this page, as you shape your document into a CV format.
+To understand the essentials of professional documents, we recommend that you review our tips about resumes in addition to the tips on this page.

 Identify the Type of CV